Explaining non-resident withholding tax (NRWT) and the approved issuer levy (AIL)

 Alternatively, non-resident customers can elect to have the Approved Issuer Levy (AIL) applied to their interest, at the rate of 2%.
 Find out more about AIL on the Inland Revenue (IRD) website.

 You can elect NRWT or AIL at the time you open your account.
 If you wish to elect or change to AIL, you must complete an ‘Authorisation to Deduct Approved Issuer Levy’ form (PDF 67.2 KB).
-You can fill out this form in any one of our stores, or post it to us.
+You can fill out this form in any one of our branches, or post it to us.

 If you’re a New Zealand resident you will most likely have a different tax rate.
 Find out more about Resident Withholding Tax (RWT).